Purpose-driven marketing is more than a strategy

 Employee growth at Pangaia also serves as social proof, showing that more and more people want to work for a company that’s making a positive impact on the environment.

 Purpose-driven marketing should be woven into the fabric of your operations.
-Whether it's sustainable product development or ethical business practices, your actions should reflect your commitment to your brand's purpose.
+Whether it’s sustainable product development or ethical business practices, your actions should reflect your commitment to your brand’s purpose.
+Brands that integrate purpose into every aspect of their operations create stronger connections with consumers who share similar values.

 1. Communicating your purpose: Transparency is key